Limequat

 - 1 liter of water

-- Fresh mint leaves (optional)
+- Fresh mint leaves

-- 3. Serve chilled with ice cubes.
+- 3. Serve chilled for a refreshing drink.

 Limequat Coconut Energy Bites